GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 More details about Logs can be found in the [Log Management](../operation/logs.md) portion of the docs.

+### Debugging
+As scripts are developed, they need to be debugged.
+Check the [debugging tutorial](../developer-guide/script-debugging.md) to learn more.

 ## Person Authentication

-An authentication script enables you to customize the user experience for authentication.
-For example, you can write a script that enables a two-factor authentication mechanism like Duo Security or FIDO U2F tokens.
-Or you could call external security services like fraud detection or DDoS protection.
+Authentication scripts enable the implementation of complex multi-step, multi-factor authentication workflows.
+In the script axternal API's can be called and code can be added to adjust the number of authentication steps based on the perceived risk of the authentication event.
+For example, if you call a fraud detection API in step one that indicates unacceptable risk, you could add a second step (i.e. present another page that asks for a stronger authentication credential).

 The authentication interception script extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods: